RanjitDeshmukh99/Redundancy-resolution-for-5-link-Serial-Chain-Manipulator-/README.md

 Formulating kinematic equations for the 5-link serial chain manipulator Implementing different redundancy-resolution techniques for optimal manipulator control to observe and study the behavior of the manipulator.
-Performing simulations on MATLAB-CoppeliaSim connected environment Developing a GUI app for studying the effects of varying different parameters
+Performing simulations on MATLAB-CoppeliaSim connected environment Developing a GUI app for conveniently studying the effects of varying different parameters

 **Desired Trajectories:** <br />